SMILEYMUSKAN/School-database/README.md

 Present                     : Particular student have attend the school [or] not

-Attendens of student per month : The attendens of Particular student
+Attendens of student per year : The attendens of Particular student
 ***
 **Sample School Attendens Record**